MaxArt2501/advent-of-code-2024/readme.md

 npm run get 7
 ```

-where `7` is the day you want to retrieve challenge and data from.
+where `7` is the day you want to retrieve challenge and data from (you can omit it to get the challenge of the day - only works between the 1st and 25th of ~~December~~... every month, actually!).
 They'll be saved as `readme.md` and `input.txt`, respectively, in a folder named `day-7` (in this case).

 In order to run the script, first you must create a `.env` file containing two properties: